Bitwise operators let you manipulate data directly at the bit level.

 << >>

 What are they used for?
-Flag management, masking, fast multiplication/division, hardware control, cryptography, and more.
-They are essential in embedded and systems programming.
+Flag management, masking, fast multiplication and division, hardware control, cryptography, and more.
+They're essential in embedded and systems programming.

 AND, OR, XOR, NOT

-These operators perform a logical operation on each bit.
+These operators apply a logical operation to each bit independently.

 AND ( & )